babak4/OneMillionDocs/README.md

 * does not constitute a "good practice" example.
 As you can read below (see "Why row-by-row?") the process flow is inherently flawed.

 ### Why row-by-row? ###
 Because I'm trying to use MongoDB (which is currently in production in our environment) as a basis for comparison.
-Our datastore is receiving large number of documents from a "compute farm" comprised of thousands of compute nodes.
-Therefore each insert legitimately constitutes a transaction.
-Therefore the "autocommit" connection parameter for both PostgreSQL and Oracle is set to True.
+Our datastore is receiving a large number of documents from a "compute farm" comprised of thousands of VMs.
+Therefore the "autocommit" connection parameter for both PostgreSQL and Oracle is set to True, because each insert legitimately constitutes a transaction.

 ### The Environment ###
 **Clients:**